Phil Medley

 Philip Medley (April 9, 1916 – October 3, 1997) was an American songwriter, notable for his composition "Twist and Shout", which he wrote along with Bert Russell.
-The song was made famous by both The Isley Brothers and The Beatles.
-Medley also wrote "A Million to One" and co-wrote, always with Russell, "If I Didn't Have a Dime" for Gene Pitney.
+The song was made famous when it was covered by both the Isley Brothers and the Beatles.
+Medley also managed a music group called the Everglades, composed of Jerry Hayward (Lead), Robert Leak (a.k.a.
+Bobby "T-Boy" Taylor of "Magnetic Touch", father of Robert Taylor Jr.), James McCauthin, David Cox, and Herbie Hancock.
+Medley composed and produced a song for them entitled "Limbo Lucy" in 1962 on Capitol Records.
+Medley also wrote "A Million to One" and co-wrote, also with Russell, "If I Didn't Have a Dime" for Gene Pitney.
 He was also a co-writer of the song "Killer Joe", recorded by many bands including the Rocky Fellers, the Rivieras and the Kingsmen.
-In 1994, he played guitar for The Jeffersons at the Great Oak Farm Benefit.
-He wrote "Styrofoam Airplane".
+In 1994, he played guitar for the Jeffersons at the Great Oak Farm Benefit.

-His niece is singer Sharon Brown, who had a top ten hit on the Billboard Hot Dance Club Play chart in 1982 with the song "I Specialize in Love".
+Medley's niece is singer Sharon Brown, who had a top ten hit on the Billboard Hot Dance Club Play chart in 1982 with the song "I Specialize in Love".